renkse/django-simple-contacts/README.rst

           'contacts',
       )

-3. Run `python manage.py syncdb` to create the menu models.
+3. Run `python manage.py syncdb` to create the contacts table.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create contacts (you'll need the Admin app enabled).

-5. You can use it in your context processors or views.

 Requirements
 ------------